Can You Really Get A Flight Upgrade If You Say You Just Got Engaged?

-But is it actually possible to snag an upgrade, or is it just a far-fetched dream you fantasise about while a toddler-gone-wild kicks the back of your ordinary, cramped seat?
+But is it actually possible to snag an upgrade or is it just a far-fetched dream you fantasize about while a toddler-gone-wild kicks the back of your ordinary, cramped seat?

 “As for upgrades, customers are always welcome to ask, however, it very much depends on the bookings and availability.
 The Emirates cabin crew does make its best efforts to make the experience special for honeymooners,” said Emirates spokesperson Melanie Garvey.